mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

-* The easiest way to use Signac is with Seurat.
-This is convenient to use Seurat functions (like differential expression, nearest neighbors and visualization) with cellular phenotypes identified with Signac.
-[Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics in R.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)
+* The easiest way to use Signac is with Seurat because it is convenient to use Seurat functions (like differential expression, nearest neighbors and visualization) with cellular phenotypes identified with Signac.
+[Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics in R using Seurat and Signac.](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)
 * Signac can be used with non-human data (i.e., monkey or mouse), by mapping homologous gene symbols prior to classification.
 [Signac classification of Crab-eating macaque PBMCs sequenced with 10X Chromium](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_celseq.ipynb)
 * Signac can be used in different tissues from different technologies.
 [Signac classification of human synovium with CelSeq single-cell RNA-seq data from the Accelerating Medicines Partnership (AMP).](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_celseq.ipynb)
 * A different way to use Signac is to inetgrate it with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 Using SPRING with Signac, we can easily explore cellular phenotypes interactively.
 Here, we provide a Jupyter notebook for [getting a PBMCs data set from 10X Genomics and processing for visualization in SPRING](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_celseq.ipynb).
 Once this notebook has been run, Signac is integrated seamlessly with SPRING.
 Like this: